nxext/nx-extensions/packages/angular/README.md

+# Angular Vite builder with SWC

+This project is in alpha stages and should be used for local development only until release.

+The goal here is for a angular without webpack and compromises to build.

 ## Shoutout

-[] @aelbore and the community NGC rollup which this code is heavily based on https://github.com/aelbore/rollup-plugin-ngc/
+[] @aelbore and the community NGC rollup which this code which inspired the first "play" of this  before rewrite on https://github.com/aelbore/rollup-plugin-ngc/
+[] @aelbore for the amazing work with SWC-ast-helper which allowed to clean up the code base a lot quicker for alpha release